■Human Systems Engineering Laboratory

 Affiliated Academic Organizations

-Japan Industrial Management Association (JIMA), Japan Ergonomics Society (JES), International Society of Biomechanics (ISB), Institute for Industrial and Systems Engineers (IISE) and others.
+Japan Industrial Management Association (JIMA), Japan Ergonomics Society (JES) and others.

 Vision Society of Japan, The institute of Image Information and Television Engineers (ITE), Japan Society for Fuzzy Theory and Intelligent Informatics (SOFT), Japan Association for Management Systems (JAMS)

 |◯ Associate Professors: 1||◯ Assistant Professors: 1|